squaremo/rabbit.js/README.md

 must send a reply in turn.
 REQ and REP sockets are both readable and writable.

+## Subscriptions and topics

+By default messages sent through a PUB socket to an address will go to all SUB sockets connected to that address.
+Sometimes you want finer control over routing.
+For example, if you want to be able to address messages to specific users, but not have to have a socket per user.

+For this purpose you can use structured addresses to specify different varieties of routing, and give messages topics by which it is routed.
+Instead of a string as an address, you supply an object with the address and the additional properties `routing` (the kind of routing) and for SUB sockets, `pattern` (the subscription pattern).
+When using a PUB socket so connected, you use `socket#setsockopt` to set the topic of the next message.

+    var sub = context.socket('SUB');
+    sub.connect({address: 'users',
+                 pattern: 'mikeb',
+                 routing: 'direct'});
+    var pub = context.socket('PUB');
+    pub.connect({address: 'users', routing: 'direct'});
+    pub.setsockopt('topic', 'mikeb');
+    pub.write('Hello mikeb!');

+### Varieties of routing

+The kinds of routing available, unsurprisingly, correspond to RabbitMQ's exchange types.
+In an unmodified installation, these are:

+ - **fanout** This is what you get if you just use a string for the address.
+Topics and patterns are ignored, and all messages go to all subscribers.

+ - **direct** A message with a topic T goes to all subscribers that connected with a pattern of exactly T.

+ - **topic** This uses matching with wildcards.
+Topics are dot-delimited, e.g., `"event.catastrophic.server3"` and patterns likewise, with `'*'` standing in for a single segment, and `'#'` standing in for zero or more segments.
+For example, both `"event.*.server3"` and `"event.#"` would match the topic above.
+(NB I did not invent this scheme.)

 ## Using with servers

 A few modules have a socket-server-like abstraction; canonically, the